Globally convergent homotopies for discrete-time optimal control: Conclusion

 \section{Conclusion}

-Drawing on the theory in \cite{chow1978finding}, we have presented assumptions on a discrete-time optimal control problem under which a particular homotopy is rendered globally convergent with probability-one.
-We demonstrated that the results can be used to solve difficult nonconvex path planning problems by tracking the homotopy's zero curve via a numerical scheme.
+We proposed novel sufficient conditions on discrete-time optimal control problems under which a homotopy can be rendered globally convergent with probability one.
+To this end, we leveraged the key results presented in~\cite{watson2001theory,chow1978finding}, for NLPs.
+We demonstrated the applicability of our results by solving non-convex optimal path planning problems by tracking the homotopy's zero curve via a numerical scheme.
+We also pointed out the possible use of the approach as an online solver for model predictive control, if the Jacobian $\nabla\rho_a$ is pre-computed offline.

-As shown in the numerics section, the most critical assumptions are usually easy to verify if the dynamics is linear.
-Future research will investigate to what extent the assumptions hold for classes of nonlinear dynamics, if they need to be adapted, or if new ones are required.
-In particular, assumption (A3) is clearly related to notions of controllability.
-These generalisations will enable us to tackle the problems in our desired application involving path planning for tube robots, \cite{hoffmann2022path}.

-In the future it could also be interesting to investigate what the initial parameters $a = (\boldu^0,b^0,c^0)$ are for which there does not exist a zero path, especially in the context of robotic path planning, and what the physical interpretation of these singularities is.
-Finally, also being able to include the homotopy parameter in the dynamics and/or cost function is an important generalisation that should be investigated.
+In future work, one could study the (measure-zero) set of initial parameters $a = (\boldu^0,b^0,c^0)$ for which no convenient zero path exist.
+Then one may investigate the physical interpretation of these singularities, e.g., in the context of robotic path planning.
+Also being able to include the homotopy parameter in the dynamics and/or cost function is an important generalisation that should be considered.